Alluxio/alluxio/docs/en/Configuring-Alluxio-with-Swift.md

 ## Options for Swift Object Storage

-Using the Swift module makes Ceph Object Storage, using RadosGW, and IBM SoftLayer Object Storage as under storage options for Alluxio.
+Using the Swift module makes Ceph Object Storage and IBM SoftLayer Object Storage as under storage options for Alluxio.
+To use Ceph, the Rados Gateway module must be deployed.

 ## Running Alluxio Locally with Swift